Category Archives: Documentary

 No bleeps, no blurs.
 Mostly, it’s fists a-flyin’ between family members who share too many chromosomes, but occasionally we get the flashed fake breast or unappetizing crotch shot.
 Nearly everyone cusses with the regularity of the words “and” and “the,” or pronounces “ask” as “ax.”

 Vocabulary shortcomings aside, Springer’s guests threw the best punches for your daytime TV dollar.
-Springer actually has precious little screen time here, yielding it to topless waitresses, transvestite siblings, dog-faced strippers and a morbidly obese woman who may render you lactose-intolerant by making an ice cream sundae in her cleavage.
+Springer actually has precious little screen time here, yielding it to topless waitresses, cross-dressing siblings, dog-faced strippers and a morbidly obese woman who may render you lactose-intolerant by making an ice cream sundae in her cleavage.
 As the carnage continues, an air of depression casts itself over the proceedings.

 The moral?
 Stay in school, kids. —Rod Lott